salient-labs/toolkit/README.md

       "SYNC_ENTITY_NAMESPACE": "Lkrms\\Tests\\Sync\\Entity",
       // Used if '--package' is not specified "SYNC_ENTITY_PACKAGE": "Lkrms\\Tests",
-      // Used if '--api-provider' is not specified "SYNC_ENTITY_PROVIDER": "JsonPlaceholderApi",
+      // Used if '--provider' is not specified "SYNC_ENTITY_PROVIDER": "JsonPlaceholderApi",
-      // Added to unqualified '--api-provider' names (e.g. "JsonPlaceholderApi") "SYNC_PROVIDER_NAMESPACE": "Lkrms\\Tests\\Sync\\Api"
+      // Added to unqualified '--provider' names (e.g. "JsonPlaceholderApi") "SYNC_PROVIDER_NAMESPACE": "Lkrms\\Tests\\Sync\\Provider"
     }
   }
 }